Philosophy, Politics and Law, Bachelor of Arts

 Student Learning Outcomes

-- graduates of the program must acquire both breadth and depth in the study of philosophy, politics, economics and history, especially as these are brought to bear on fundamental theoretical questions about law, politics, and economics.
-The emphasis here is on theoretical and conceptual structures rather than the mastery of empirical data.
+- Acquire both breadth and depth in the study of philosophy, politics, economics and history, especially as these are brought to bear on fundamental theoretical questions about law, politics, and economics.

-- graduates of the program must demonstrate a facility with analytic tools from a variety of disciplines, including economics, math and statistics, and philosophy.
-The facility specified here is general and acquired in a context broader than application of the specific skills in the domains of politics, law and economics.
+- Demonstrate a facility with analytic tools from a variety of disciplines, including economics, math and statistics, and philosophy.

-- graduates of the program must demonstrate a developed capacity for extended writing, especially exegetical, analytic and argumentative in nature.
+- Demonstrate a developed capacity for extended writing, especially exegetical, analytic and argumentative in nature.

-- graduates of the program must demonstrate fourth semester proficiency in reading, speaking and writing in a foreign language.
+- Demonstrate fourth semester proficiency in reading, speaking and writing in a foreign language.

 See the full list of Student Learning Outcomes